furkansoyturk/django-example-questions/readme.md

 ----

-You need to install docker to run docker commands.
+You need to install docker to run project.
 * [Docker](https://www.docker.com/get-started)

 ### Installation